| The Brechner ReportVolume 21, Number 10

 any state.
 The information is on the Web site of the NFOIC, which provided money for the

 project through a grant from the John S. and James L. Knight Foundation.
+The center annually helps sponsor the Media Law Conference and a

 workshop designed to help journalists report about the courts.
 The center also has